andishe-wpd/NodeJS/6-WorkingwithDynamicContent-AddingTemplating/BackendDataManagement/readme.md

 - conditions in pug file                                            done
 - adding reusable layout (extends & block)                          done
 - conditional header active class on active link                    DONE
+- using more than one template engine at the same time